 4. Backend Infrastructure and Scalability

-A solid backend is essential to handle app logic, store data, perform user authentication, and scale.
+A solid backend app development is essential to handle logic, store data, perform user authentication, and scale, which directly influences native vs cross-platform cost.

 Drivers of backend expense: